bufbuild-ru/docs/docs/protovalidate/quickstart/grpc-go/index.md

 The RPC is still successful because gRPC hasn't been told to validate inbound requests.

-::: tip NoteNo Connect or gRPC implementations automatically enforce Protovalidate rules.
+::: tip No Connect or gRPC implementations automatically enforce Protovalidate rules.
 To enforce your validation rules, you'll need to add an interceptor.

 :::